Hami5h/Week_09_Food_Tracker_Project/README.md

 I decided that the App should use a list view, which is something we had been shown how to use previously.
 I encountered an issue where my app was not displaying any information from my database, although information was being saved.
 With some help from the instructors I managed to make some corrections in the code for the Array Adapter, and everything was fine.
 I did start going down the route of using a Cursor Adapter instead, but found that this would not provide any meaningful advantage.
 In my list view I wanted it set up so that when a user selected a specific row it would redirect them to an 'edit' screen where they could delete the item, or perform updates.
 This was trickier than I thought, since I wanted the fields to be auto-populated with the data from the selected item, and I had included a spinner for the meal type.
 Again, I received some help on this, and once done I managed to meet the MVP.
 Following MVP I then added some bells & whistles including a Calendar for selecting the date and a welcome screen.
+I also found time to add Calorie count and adjust the app to suit.

 ##Setting up